0xrajneesh/Security-Monitoring-and-SIEM-Home-Labs/Security Monitoring using Splunk.md

 ## **Objective**

-Set up a Splunk Home Lab on an Ubuntu Server by installing Splunk Enterprise and configuring it as the main server.
-Collect logs from an Ubuntu machine using the Universal Forwarder and configure it to forward syslogs and application logs.
-For a Windows machine, install the Splunk Universal Forwarder, enable Windows event log monitoring, and forward events to the Splunk server for centralized analysis.
+Set up a Splunk Home Lab on Ubuntu Server to centralize log collection and analysis.
+Configure the Splunk Universal Forwarder on an Ubuntu machine to forward syslogs and application logs.
+Enable Windows Event Log monitoring on a Windows machine and forward logs to the Splunk server for comprehensive monitoring.

 ---